adamdecaf/docs/docs/paygate/index.md

 ## Setup FTP

 PayGate currently requires the FTP configuration to be manually setup in the database.
-[See here](https://github.com/moov-io/paygate/blob/master/docs/ach.md#uploads-of-merged-ach-files) for more information.
+[See here](./ach/#uploads-of-merged-ach-files) for more information on FTP/SFTP configs.
+The following will setup paygate to connect to the local FTP server started by `make start-ftp-server` in the repository.

 ### MySQL